At Twisted Gum wines we believe that sustainability should be a core aspect of all that we do.

 Our three hectares of vines are planted in eight small blocks surrounded by native bushland.
 We hence have no need to apply insecticides.
 The many birds which live in the eucalypt forest surrounding our vineyard blocks control caterpillars and various other insects, while native wasps help control scale insects.

-We do not irrigate our vines at all when they are producing fruit.
+We apply a very small amount of irrigation water to our vines..
 This leads to low yields (usually less than four tonnes per hectare) but also has many advantages.
-By not irrigating we control the vigor in the grape vine, producing a nice open canopy which allows breezes and sunlight to help control disease and also fully ripen the fruit - producing small quantities of high quality grapes with amazing flavours.
+By not over irrigating we control the vigor in the grape vine, producing a nice open canopy which allows breezes and sunlight to help control disease and also fully ripen the fruit - producing small quantities of high quality grapes with amazing flavours.